azens1995/spring-oauth-jwt-resource-server/README.md

 ## Description

 1. Add the required dependencies for the project.
-2. Configure the `application.properties` to hold the `publickey` asymmetric public key used for signing tokens.
+2. Configure the `application.properties` to hold public key exchange urls from oauth server.
 3. Create the endpoint for testing.
 4. Create the configuration class named `ResourceServerConfig` and extend it with `ResourceServerConfigurerAdapter`.
 5. Use annotation `@EnableResourceServer` to mark the configuration as the auth resource server.

-6. Create the bean  for JWT Token configurer with asymmetric public key.
-7. Create the bean for the token store with JWT Token store.
-8. Configure the resource to use the token store.
+Note: Since OAuth server is used for receiving the public key, no any configuration is required in the `ResourceServerConfig`.
+All the exising code can be deleted.

 ## Usages